Boot Waterproofing with Beeswax

 They do not have to look pristine (I think mine have a few paint specks).
 However, be sure to remove any loose dirt from the entire boot.

-Now that you have a little beeswax on hand, don’t waste it.
-It never spoils and can be used for many applications.
-Beeswax can be used in many homemade soap recipes.
-When mixed with oils, it forms a wonderful basic leather polish for belts, etc.
+By the way, now that you have a little beeswax on hand, don’t waste it.
+It can be used in many homemade beeswax soap recipes.

 You can even use beeswax in sewing projects – such a cute little gift.
-And, some people add a little beeswax to their hair care routine!
+Do you have any wooden bowls or spoons?
+Natural beeswax spoon butter is a perfect match.

 Beeswax Waterproofing for Boots